eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 I would not consider myself a cardinalist, but this has given me new appreciation for how sensitive ranked data can be to noise (the "garbage in, garbage out" problem seems to be far worse for ranked methods than STAR voting).
 The fact that cardinal voting deals with candidates *independently* (with the exception of STAR's automatic runoff) seems to cushion the blow of widespread noise and truncation.

 I may investigate the [Better Choices](../better-choices/) model of a delayed top-3 Condorcet runoff in a follow-up, to see if reducing Condorcet to three candidates, following a choose-one or Approval all-candidate primary, would be more robust than just doing Schulze on all 6 candidates in a single round<d-footnote>At the suggestion of Sass, I did a cursory test of Schulze with tied rankings for candidates with very close utilities.
 This seemed to cushion the major VSE drop that Schulze experiences due to friction, like flipped rankings from noise.
-That is, the true preference might be $A$ over $B$, but noise might flip it to $B$ over $A$.
+That is, the true preference of a voter could be $A$ over $B$, but noise might flip it to $B$ over $A$.
 If the utilities are close, then ranking $A$ and $B$ equally does not cast a vote in the wrong direction, even if it doesn't cast a vote in the right direction.
 This was not tested rigorously, and requires further investigation.
 However, it seems to potentially put Schulze on par with STAR under friction, rather than significantly worse than both STAR and plurality.</d-footnote>.

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="ranked-implosion" %}<br>